Siboney Cocktail Recipe

 To make this cocktail, you’ll need the following ingredients:

-Rich Demerara Syrup: This is a sweetener made with demerara sugar and water.
-I made mine using this stovetop recipe.
+Rich Demerara Syrup: This is a sweetener made with 2:1 demerara sugar and water, which are heated into a syrup with a deep, caramel-like flavor.

 Bartending Tools